gin no. 039 – Noon Gun Gin

 The Halifax Citadel dates back to 1749 when the hilltop was selected as the site for a fort to defend Halifax harbor.
 Today, the Canadian historic site is one of the most visited attractions in Nova Scotia.
 The highlight of any visit is the firing of the noon gun, a 12-pound cannon, which has been done by soldiers in period uniforms daily since 1857.
 I guess though in 1857 the uniforms would not have been considered “period”.

 I visited the Citadel on August 4, 2019, enjoying the noon firing and touring the historic fort.
 When I stopped at the gift shop I spotted two bottles aged on site, Noon Gun Gin and Daily Ration Rum.
 I bought the gin and promptly took and placed it on the recently fired cannon.
 That evening, I stopped by the distillery where I first tried Noon Gun Gin, along with their signature Gin, Gin Wild, Summer GiNS, and Gin Royal.
-I ended up purchasing two more bottles, Summer GiNS and Spiced Rhums.
+I ended up purchasing two more bottles, Summer GiNS (no. 040), and Spiced Rhums.

-Leave a Reply
+Leave a comment

 Create a website or blog at WordPress.com